yvesago/castestserver/README.md

 An autonomous and multi-plateform minimalist Jasig CAS server to allow local authentication tests.

-All users with **same login and password** are validated.
+With default "test" backend, all users with **same login and password** are validated.

 Now support CASv1 (``/validate``) and CASv2 (``/serviceValidate``).
 Proxy tickets and user attributes (CASv3) will coming later.

-Binaries are downloadable from this github release space.

 ## Usage